-Exceptions to the professional development requirements stated above must be approved by the ADE 21st CCLC Education Program Specialist assigned to the grantee.
+Note: Any exceptions to the professional development requirements stated above must be approved in writing by ADE 21st CCLC Education Program Specialist assigned to the sub-grantee.

 In addition to the PD, ADE Education Program Specialists may require and/or recommend that grant leaders attend additional specific PD opportunities.
-PD serves as an important source of technical assistance for grantees.
+PD serves as an important source of technical assistance for sub-grantees.